-My recommendations for the implementation of SRD II:
+My recommendations to be well prepared for SRD II:

-- Make an impact analysis to understand exactly how and when SRD II will influence specific procedures and information flows.
-Also have a close look at the Corporate Governance policy document and determine its possible impact.
+- Make an impact analysis to understand exactly how and when SRD II will influence specific procedures and information flows within the governance framework and investment cycle.
+Also have a close look at your Corporate Governance policy document and determine its possible impact.

 Bear in mind that IT enhancements are only a small part of SRD II.
 An example of this is the obligation for intermediaries to disclose the proxy voting fees.